alex-j-wang/crazyswarm2/notes.md

 - Set up SIM backend (`cmd_vel_legacy` not yet implemented)
 - Very long term: ideally we get drones with cameras that can see each other, bypassing the need for external motion tracking
 - Remake hybrid models or delete HybridControl (note that existing models rely on the `solvers` library being under a `Utils` package)
+- Plotting modes: full history, partial history, predicted position
+- Optimal route for set of drones to move from one set of locations to another

 ## Useful Commands
 - `ros2 topic list`